About the Unit

 About the Unit for Academic Literacy

-The Unit for Academic Literacy is an entity similar to other academic departments in the Faculty of Humanities in terms of teaching and research.
-It is responsible for academic literacy facilitation, writing centre support, and corporate translation and editing (through the Language Unit).
+The Unit for Academic Literacy (UAL) is a key research, teaching and learning entity similar to other academic departments in the Faculty of Humanities.
+It is responsible for academic literacy facilitation, writing centre support, and corporate translation and editing through the Language Unit.
+The Unit is also responsible for the provision of English as a foreign language (EFL) and English as a second language (ESL) through short courses offered by the University of Pretoria Centre for Language Learning (UPCLL).

-The UAL is also involved in the testing of academic literacy to inform placement.
-At undergraduate level only first-year students in the Health Sciences are tested, using the Test of Academic Literacy Levels (TALL).
-The academic literacy abilities of post-graduate students are tested only upon special request, using the Test of Advanced Academic Literacy Levels (TALPS).
+The UAL is also involved in testing academic literacy proficiency to identify students who require more academic literacy support.
+Only first-year students in the Health Sciences, EMS and NAS are tested at the undergraduate level using the Test of Academic Literacy Levels (TALL).
+The academic literacy abilities of postgraduate students are tested only upon special request using the Test of Advanced Academic Literacy Levels (TALPS).

-In addition, the Unit offers non-curricular short courses in Business Writing and Report Writing via CE@UP, which are co-ordinated by Ms Linda-Anne Alston.
-These courses are aimed at providing skills and useful reference materials in a variety of media to delegates from a variety of occupational backgrounds, which will assist them to succeed in today’s highly competitive workplace.
+Furthermore, the UAL offers non-curricular short courses in Business Writing and Report Writing via CE@UP.
+These courses generate third-stream income for the Unit and Faculty while providing skills and useful reference materials in various media to delegates from various occupational backgrounds, which will assist them in succeeding in today's highly competitive workplace.

 We continually strive to raise the profile of the Unit for Academic Literacy as a leading centre for teaching, research and consultancy in the field of academic literacies.